 When you Google “get a mortgage,” the most popular search terms show in the dropdown.
 Click “get a mortgage with bad credit.”

 Once you land on this page, scroll down to the part where it says, “what people also ask.”
 Here are some more specific keywords and phrases that you could integrate into your title.

 Then navigate to the top and click on videos.
 This is the top-ranking content for that keyword term.
-Make sure you’re picking something that has plenty of search volume behind it but isn’t something that already has ten thousand videos on it.
+Make sure you’re picking something that has plenty of search volume behind it but doesn’t already have ten thousand videos on it.
 A lot of times, finding a way to create your own unique take on one of these topics is the way to go.

-There are two strategies you can use when picking a title for a YouTube video—an SEO title or a reaction title.
-The best titles come when you use these two strategies together—using a keyword or phrase worded to elicit a reaction.
+If you’re looking for ways to drive traffic to your YouTube Channel, you’ll want to pick your video title wisely.
+There are two strategies you can use when picking a title for a YouTube video: an SEO title or a title that will get a reaction.
+The best titles come when you use these two strategies together—using a keyword or phrase worded to also elicit a reaction.

 There are three places you can add calls to action in YouTube videos, and we recommend that you do all three.

 First, add a call to action, verbally, near the end of the video.
 Tell people what you want them to do and why they should do it.

 Second, add a call to action to the video’s description.
 You should have a primary call to action but then link to other things that people may find applicable.
 If you’re a lender, your primary call to action might be for them to set up a call with you.
 But you may also have resources like a first-time homebuyer guide, a blog, or a mortgage calculator to add to your description, too.
 Just make sure you have a clear hierarchy.
 (A lot of times, these other, less important things go in a Resources section.)

 Third, use all the end screen elements at your disposal.
 Add a subscribe button or suggest another video of yours for them to watch.
 If you have enough followers, you can add a link to your website on the end screen.